 Gardeners often ask whether they can grow citrus from seed, or avocado.
 The answer is both yes and no, as these require a bit of an explanation…

 Most citrus are true to seed because they are in fact polyembryonic, the seeds contain more than one plant embryo, one only embryo is the product of fertilization (sexual reproduction) and the rest are genetic clones of the parent tree.
 When these seeds are grown they produce multiple shoots, the fertilised one is usually the weakest and is removed.

 The following citrus are monoembryonic and do not grow true to seed – Clementine Mandarin, Meyer Lemon, Nagami Kumquat, Marumi Kumquat, Pummelo, Temple Tangor, and Trifoliate orange (also known as Citrus trifoliata, Poncirus trifoliata, Japanese bitter-orange, or Chinese bitter orange).

 Can avocado trees be grown from seed?

-Avocado seeds may be polyembryonic, but they might not be.
-It depends on the variety.
-It can get confusing identifying which is which, because the monoembryonic seedlings (which are not like the parent tree) can produce multiple shoots which can be mistaken for multiple embryos but are a completely different think.
+Avocado seeds may be polyembryonic, but they might not be, it depends on the variety.
+It can get confusing identifying which is which, because the monoembryonic seedlings (which are not like the parent tree) can produce multiple shoots which can be mistaken for multiple embryos, but they won’t be genetic clones of the parent tree, they are a completely different tree.

 Hopefully, with this understanding of the differences between seedling, grafted and cutting grown fruit trees, you won’t be waiting years to find your seed-grown fruit tastes awful, you’ll know what to grow from seed or cutting, and you might even feel enticed to give air layering or grafting a go!